-If every backcountry skiing party member carries and uses a two way, you can prevent these types of situations, more, you’ll find you can relax a bit more, and your whole day of backcountry skiing or other outdoor recreation may yield more fun.
+If every backcountry skiing party member carries and uses a 2-way radio, you can prevent these types of situations, more, you’ll find you can relax a bit more, and your whole day of backcountry skiing or other outdoor recreation may yield more fun.
 (Tip: rig heavily used 2-ways with a small speaker mic that’s clipped in a convenient location on the exterior of your jacket or pack strap, so you don’t have to dig for your radio every time you use it.)
 A wide choice of small consumer “blister pack” two-way radios are available.
 What is more, if you choose to acquire an amateur (ham) radio license, you can use a variety of well made mil-spec radios that are perfect for backcountry sports.

 Blister pack radios use frequencies (AKA channels) specified by the FCC with little to no licensing requirements.
 Low-end versions work fine if you’re chatting strictly line-of-site a short distance.
 Indeed, they’re so meager you can lose contact with someone as soon as they round a corner on the trail.
 More more powerful models using GMRS frequencies will work slightly farther apart.
 GMRS frequencies are included in nearly any good quality FRS “blister pack” radios these days, and we’d say having them is essential.
 How to know?
 Generally, any blister pack radio sold these days with 22 channels has GMRS and provides more transmit power to some degree.
 Again, for an example of such models see our shopping links to right.

 Sadly, all blister pack radios are nearly useless for calling help in an emergency (as in most areas the channels are not monitored), and they’re usually restricted to line-of-sight unless you get lucky with your signal bouncing around and projecting into a nearby valley.
 Also, you’ll usually have no system of repeaters (as sometimes exist for ham radio, some business systems, etc.) that’ll get your FRS/GMRS signal some distance to the right people in an emergency.
-Thus, for backcountry emergency help calls, you’ll still need something like a SPOT or Satphone.
+Thus, for backcountry emergency help calls, you’ll still need something like a SPOT or satphone.

 In terms of specific product recommendations, we’ve tested dozens of blister pack radios over the years.
 We’ve enjoyed using some of the smaller ones that save weight and bulk, but such models frequently lack features, power and battery life.
 Instead, we favor slightly larger units with more battery and larger, easier to operate controls.
 Best we’ve found in that class are the Motorola MJ270R (slightly smaller) and Mj35OR (larger, more power options) models.
 These take AA batteries or a rechargeable battery pack, have LCD flashlight feature, Denali tested.
 One such model, the Garmin Rino, even combines a decent quality GPS with an FRS/GMRS radio, and has tested out well.
 New models of blister pack radios are constantly introduced, suggestions welcome, please leave comments.